proton2/ServletJdbcExample/README.md

 Small Web application - work tasks and deadlines.
 Like a little Jira.

-- DBCP Connection Pooling (new);
-- Duplicated code in DAO is transferred to the parent AbstractDao class (new);
-- Own ResultSet mapper which build entity objects from ResultSet with help from Reflection API (new);
 - DBCP Connection Pooling;
 - Duplicated code in DAO is transferred to the parent AbstractDao class;
 - Own ResultSet mapper which build entity objects from ResultSet with help from Reflection API;